A few notes on faith

 * * *

 We can notice that faith and devotion are related.
 Faith is an openness, or we can say, a receptivity.
 Sometimes this comes after careful reflection, and sometimes it is just there – immediately, and beyond any amount of reason.
 It’s amazing when this happens, and it is so unusual that it calls for our full attention.
-This is a kind of awakening in itself, with some part of ourselves knowing in a new way, and deeply trusting another.
+This is a kind of awakening in itself, with some part of ourselves knowing in a new way, and deeply trusting ourselves or another.

 * * *